 You don’t need an expensive degree program or a highly touted engineer resume.
 You need a fair amount of technical skills, which you can learn in your spare time.
 Remember, you will continue to learn more on your first job and every job thereafter.

 I wrote this post for a reader who was seeking career advice.
-She read a post titled Quitting My Six-Figure Job and wanted to know more about my degree in computer science.
+She read a post titled Quitting My High-Paying Job and wanted to know more about my degree in computer science.

 When I told her I didn’t have a technical degree she responded almost immediately with just one question: “How did you become a software engineer without a CS degree?”
 As I stared at the words in my inbox I decided to write this post.